Why is this medication prescribed?

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the capsules at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Keep liquid medicine in the refrigerator, tightly closed, and throw away any unused medication after 14 days.
+Keep the suspension in the refrigerator, tightly closed, and dispose of any unused suspension after 14 days.
 Do not freeze.
-The liquid is good for 7 days at room temperature.
-Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose